Stephenson College, Durham

 It was founded in 2001 as part the university's Queen's Campus in Thornaby-on-Tees.
-In 2017-19, it relocated to the city of Durham, joining Josephine Butler College at the Howlands Farm site on Elvet Hill.
+During 2017 to 2019, it relocated to the city of Durham, joining Josephine Butler College at the Howlands Farm site on Elvet Hill.
 It is named after George Stephenson, the 19th-century railway engineer and pioneer.

 History

 In Thornaby (1992-2019)

 In 1992, University College, Stockton (UCS) was established on a new site in Thornaby-on-Tees, in the borough of Stockton-on-Tees, as a joint venture between the University of Durham and the University of Teesside.
 This was initially a joint venture, granting joint degrees validated by both institutions (BAs and BScs).
 However, Teesside, which had only become a university in 1992, had difficulties in taking on its responsibilities for the college and Durham took full control in 1998.

 A programme of integration with Durham began, leading to the college becoming a college of the University of Durham in 1994 — the only college with teaching responsibilities.
 Further integration led to the campus being renamed the University of Durham, Stockton Campus (UDSC) in 1998, with teaching responsibilities being separated from the college structure.
 In 2001 UDSC was split into two colleges: George Stephenson College and John Snow College.

 In 2006 the college name was changed to Stephenson College.

 2010 saw the opening of Stephenson Central, in the middle of the college, housing a library, games, meeting and TV room with a bar at the centre, as well as the Junior Common Room office.